Yeah, we're back and we've got a big remaining single busy broadcast hour to go.

 Maybe I get some of these things.

-Rick Perry had his uh presidential announcement yesterday.
+Rick Perry had his presidential announcement yesterday.

-And man, I have to tell you what a difference.
+And man, I have to tell you, what a difference.

-The last time Rick Perry ran, which of course uh in 2012.
+The last time Rick Perry ran, which of course in 2012, I mean, he started out okay.

 The debates happened.

-But my memory is of of Rick Perry the last time around that there were a lot of people by the end of it laughing at him, making fun of him, uh generally disrespecting him, not giving him much of a chance, which I always found kind of curious.
+But my memory is of Rick Perry the last time around that there were a lot of people by the end of it laughing at him, making fun of him, generally disrespecting him, not giving him much of a chance, which I always found kind of curious.

-Uh Rick Perry has run Texas for a long time.
+Rick Perry has run Texas for a long time.

 Texas is in one of the best shapes of any state in this country.